WouterSioen/country-list/README.md

 [![Build Status](https://travis-ci.org/WouterSioen/country-list.svg?branch=master)](https://travis-ci.org/WouterSioen/country-list)

+# Abandoned

+You can do the same things as with this package using the symfony/intl component https://symfony.com/doc/master/components/intl.html#country-names

 # Country list

 A wrapper around <https://github.com/umpirsky/country-list> to easily fetch a list of countries in a certain language or get a specific country by country code and language.